The volume-preserving Willmore flow: Introduction and main results

 Here $\mu=\mu_f$ denotes the area measure, induced by the pull-back of the Euclidean metric $g_f \defeq f^*\langle \cdot, \cdot\rangle$, and $H = H_f\defeq \langle \vec{H}_f, \nu_f\rangle$ denotes the (scalar) mean curvature with respect to $\nu=\nu_f \colon\Sigma\to \S^2$, the unique unit normal along $f$ induced by the chosen orientation on $\Sigma$, {see \eqref{eq:def normal} below.} By the Gau\ss--Bonnet theorem, {the Willmore energy \eqref{eq:defWillmore}} only differs by a topological constant from the squared $L^2$-norm of $A^0$, the trace-free part of the second fundamental form. {Indeed, we have}

 where $\chi(\Sigma)$ denotes the Euler characteristic.
-Note that both energies are not only \emph{geometric}, i.e. invariant under diffeomorphisms of $\Sigma$, but also \emph{conformally invariant}, i.e. invariant with respect to smooth Möbius transformations of $\R^3$.
+Note that both energies are not only \emph{geometric}, i.e.\ invariant under diffeomorphisms of $\Sigma$, but also \emph{conformally invariant}, i.e.\ invariant under rigid motions and inversions provided the center of inversion does not lie on $f(\Sigma)$.
 As already observed in \cite{Willmore65}, $\CalW(f)\geq 4\pi$ with equality only for round spheres.
 Therefore, $\CalW$ and hence also ${\overline{\CalW}}$ are a natural way to measure the total bending of an immersed surface with various applications {also beyond differential geometry, for instance in the study of biological membranes \cite{Canham,Helfrich}, general relativity \cite{Hawking} and image restoration \cite{DroskeRumpf}.}

-The analysis of the \emph{Willmore flow}, i.e. the $L^2$-gradient flow associated to the energy $\overline{\CalW}$ started with the work of Kuwert and Schätzle.
+The analysis of the \emph{Willmore flow}, i.e.\ the $L^2$-gradient flow associated to the energy $\overline{\CalW}$, started with the work of Kuwert and Schätzle.
 In \cite{KSGF}, they proved a lifespan theorem under the assumption that the \emph{concentration of curvature} of the initial datum is controlled.
 In \cite{KSSI}, this was used to set up a blow-up procedure and to prove convergence to a round sphere if the energy is sufficiently small.
 Then in \cite{KSRemovability}, long-time existence and convergence was shown for the flow of spherical immersions with initial datum $f_0\colon\S^2\to\R^3$ satisfying ${\CalW}(f_0)\leq 8\pi$.
-The threshold $8\pi$ already appears in the celebrated \emph{Li--Yau inequality for the Willmore energy} \cite[Theorem 6]{LiYau}, yielding that
+The threshold $8\pi$ already appears in the celebrated \emph{Li--Yau inequality for the Willmore energy} \cite[Theorem 6]{LiYau}, yielding that $f$ is an embedding if $\CalW(f)<8\pi$.
 Furthermore, this threshold is in fact sharp for the convergence result in \cite{KSRemovability}, see \cite{MS2002} for numerical experiments and \cite{Blatt} for an analytic proof.
+It remains an open problem to prove or disprove whether this singularity happens in finite time.